1-1sam/nncards/README.md

 # nncards
-TUI flashcard program for Unix-like systems.
-Designed with simplicity and portability in mind.
+TUI flashcard program for Unix-like systems designed with simplicity and portability in mind.

 ## Usage